 You’ll often be stressed on the road

 Another issue with traveling solo is the problem of actually enjoying it.
 I was recently talking to my friend who left his job to travel the world with his wife.
-They had the money, they were excited for their adventures.
-However, after 6 months he admitted to me that the stress of traveling through new airports, hotels in different countries, eating new food, getting sick on the road, or dealing with visa issues every few days, not only made them both frustrated, but also put their marriage to a test.
+They had the money, they were excited about their adventures.
+However, after 6 months he admitted to me that the stress of traveling through new airports, hotels in different countries, eating new food, getting sick on the road, or dealing with visa issues every few days, not only made them both frustrated but also put their marriage to a test.
 And guess what?
 They’re back in NYC, happily working in finance and taking regular holidays.
 It wasn’t for them.

 Traveling isn’t always as glamorous as your Instagram feed

 My previous example leads to another thing: traveling isn’t always glamorous.
 It can be difficult, exhilarating and ugly.
 Did you know I had to sleep on airports’ floors many times due to delayed flights?
 Did you know I had some issues with hotel bookings and spent some nights in a shack with an entire family of spiders and roof falling on my bed at night, instead of my luxury bedroom?
 Or that time when an ATM ate my card and I ended up wasting a ton of money and time to rearrange all my plans?
 Those things can and will happen to many travelers.

 I think many people don’t think about as many influencers don’t want to post negative things on social media.
 I think it’s mostly due to the fact that not everyone wants to read that far into the story.
 They just want to see a quick Instagram capture and go traveling.

 I’m not going to lie, even I thought that my friends and family will be happy for me when I started traveling.
 At first, everyone is excited for you, following your journey on social media and ask you questions about your life abroad.
 However, weeks and months pass and your friends’ lives go on.
 Therefore they’re slowly becoming less interested in your exciting adventures.